domotz/slate/source/index.html.md

 <span class='dmt-method'>`GET /agent/{agent_id}/device`</span>

-Returns all the devices of an agent
+Returns all the devices of an agent.
+On per-device licensing agents, only the managed devices are included.

 <h3>Curl</h3>